 The Royal Mile is the oldest part of the city and is one of my favourite things to do in Edinburgh.

 This is Edinburgh’s Old Town and Old High Street.
 It is chock full of history and stories worthy of its own guide.

-I’d recommend spending a few hours here (although the walk itself will only take you 15 minutes directly), beginning at the castle (whether you go inside to visit or just take photos from the esplanade outside it) and working your way down – it is easier walking downhill!
+I’d recommend spending a few hours here (although the walk itself will only take you 15 minutes directly), beginning at the castle and working your way down – it is easier walking downhill!

 3. Holyrood Palace

 Holyrood Palace is one of the most important palaces in Scotland.
 It is used as a museum for most of the year, and Scottish home for the Royal family when they come to visit.

 The Abbey was built before the palace dating back to 1128, by order of King David 1st of Scotland.

 In the 15th century, the abbey’s guesthouse was made into a royal residence and has been used by British royalty ever since.